Certified AI Security Professional (CAISP)TM

 - Learn how to use our browser-based lab environment

-- Setup Invoke AI a creative visual AI tool
+- Setup Invoke Ai a creative visual AI tool

 - Create a chatbot with Python and Machine learning